 So, don’t let a spoiler ruin your experience.
 Embrace it, and find new ways to appreciate the story.

-Engage in discussions with trusted friends who share your commitment to avoiding spoilers.
+Engage in discussions with trusted friends who share your focus on avoiding spoilers.

 Ask Brenda Grahamandez how they got into ai and machine learning insights and you'll probably get a longer answer than you expected.
 The short version: Brenda started doing it, got genuinely hooked, and at some point realized they had accumulated enough hard-won knowledge that it would be a waste not to share it.
 So they started writing.